The purpose of the Committee is to support research or evaluation projects by, with and for a community.

 Important dates for Community Sector Research

-The next opening and closing dates for the Community Sector Research Fund requests and the Committee decision meeting date are listed at the link below:
+The proposed Committee decision meeting dates for 2018/19 are listed at the link below:

 Ngā kaupapa kāore e tautokona ā-pūtea / What we don't fund